|Nutrition Facts (per serving)|

 The apple and cinnamon flavors really do make this cranberry margarita unique and give the cocktail dimension.
 If you don't have a week to wait for the tequila infusion, there is a faster way to get those flavors into the drink.
 The trick is to make an apple-cinnamon simple syrup.

-While you could use fresh apples, the quickest way to get a great apple flavor is to split the syrup's water with apple juice or cider.
+- While you could use fresh apples, the quickest way to get a great apple flavor is to split the syrup's water with apple juice or cider.
 Using this cinnamon syrup recipe, simply use 1/2 cup water and 1/2 cup apple juice.
-It can be ready within a couple hours and you'll be all set to mix up your margarita.
+It can be ready within a couple of hours, and you'll be all set to mix up your margarita.

 How Strong Is the Cranberry Margarita?